ahaldar42/GettingandCleaningDataProject/CodeBook.md

 ##Getting and Cleaning Data Project

-Amrita Haldar

 ###Description

-Additional information about the variables, data and transformations used in the course project for the Johns Hopkins University"Getting and Cleaning Data" course.
+Additional information about the variables, data and transformations used in the course project for the Johns Hopkins University "Getting and Cleaning Data" course.

 ###Data Set Information